cap-js-community/sap-afc-sdk/README.md

   - [Advanced Setup](#advanced-setup)

 ## Requirements and Setup

-*Insert a short description what is required to get your project running...*

-## Getting Started

 - Run `npm add @cap-js-community/sap-afc-sdk` in `@sap/cds` project
 - Execute `cds-serve` to start server